Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: The Deep Underground Neutrino Experiment

-We would like to emphasise that the methods of this analysis are not restricted to the DUNE experiment, and can be extended to other fixed target experimental facilities.
-The generic scheme would require the relevant proton beam energy and the associated meson production fractions, as well as a new geometrical cut for the specific experimental set-up.
+We emphasise that the methods of this analysis are not restricted to the DUNE setup, and can be extended to other fixed target experimental facilities.
+The generic scheme would require the relevant proton beam energy and the associated meson production fractions, as well as a new geometrical cut for the specific experimental setup.
 Putting these together, one can then estimate the sensitivity using Eq.~\eqref{eq:DUNE_sensitivity}.
-To this end, we have modified our analysis for the well-studied SHiP proposal by changing the incoming proton beam energy to $400$~GeV, the number of protons on target to $2\times 10^{20}$ and adjusting the detector geometry to a distance of $50$~m from the beam dump and a fiducial volume of length $45$~m and transverse cross section $5\times10~\text{m}^2$~\cite{Abdullahi:2022jlv}.
+To this end, we have modified our analysis for the well-studied SHiP proposal by changing the incoming proton beam energy to $400$~GeV as shown in Table~\ref{tab:fixedtarget}, the number of protons on target to $2\times 10^{20}$ and adjusting the detector geometry to a distance of $50$~m from the beam dump and a fiducial volume of length $45$~m and transverse cross section of $5\times10~\text{m}^2$~\cite{Abdullahi:2022jlv}.
 Our estimated upper bound on $|U_{eN}|^2$ is in good agreement with the results of~\cite{SHiP:2018xqw}, and can be improved further by introducing an additional attenuation factor to account for the exact geometrical cut (as the fiducial volume has a much longer length compared to DUNE).
 Note that we do not use any ad-hoc factors for DUNE since the detector length is small and so our assumed conical geometry works well.